-- 3.3 Mentor (see paragraph 2.42).
+- 3.3 Mentor (see paragraph 2.42- 2.44).
 Each ECT will be supported by an assigned mentor.
 The role of the mentor is key and is a separate role to that of Induction Tutor, offering support and guidance on a daily basis, working collaboratively with the ECT and other colleagues involved in the ECTs induction within the academy and across Summit Learning Trust to help ensure that our ECTs receive a high quality ECF-based induction programme.
-(See paragraph 5.7). - 3.4 Note that the role of Mentor and Induction Tutor are discrete roles with differing responsibilities.
-It is expected that these roles should be held by different individuals, however in exceptional circumstances it may be necessary for the Principal to designate a single teacher to fulfill both roles, which may be the Principal themselves. - 3.5 An Appropriate Body (AB) (see paragraph 2.21) has the main quality assurance role within the induction process.
+(See paragraph 5.7). - 3.3.1 ECT and Mentor sessions are expected to be timetabled during teaching hours as academies are funded to cover the time off timetable.
+The Principal and Appropriate Body are expected to ensure that mentors are given sufficient time to carry out the role effectively and meet the needs of ECTs.
+In exceptional circumstances where academies require flexibility due to timetabling constraints, mentoring may take place outside of the teaching hours but should always be scheduled within contracted time. - 3.4 Note that the role of Mentor and Induction Tutor are discrete roles with differing responsibilities.
+It is expected that these roles should be held by different individuals, however in exceptional circumstances it may be necessary for the Principal to designate a single teacher to fulfill both roles, which may be the Principal themselves. - 3.5 An Appropriate Body (AB) (see paragraph 2.22) has the main quality assurance role within the induction process.
 In the case of Summit Learning Trust, Ark Teaching School Hub is the AB and they are responsible for checking that Principals, working with or as Induction Tutors, have put in place an induction programme for the ECT, ensuring that this programme of support is clearly based on the ECF.
-(See paragraphs 5.8, 5.12). - 3.6 The ECT has responsibility to participate fully in training, self-study, coaching and monitoring activities which support the ECF.
+(See paragraphs 5.8 5.12).
+Where necessary the AB is expected to ensure that the Principal has contacted the ECT's previous AB and has obtained the necessary reports to ensure that induction can be continued effectively (2.75, 5.11 5.12). - 3.6 Where the AB chooses to work with partners, the AB itself must retain full responsibility for regulatory duties and powers including; overseeing induction, taking appropriate action where schools are not complying with requirements or actions taken to support the ECT's progress, and maintaining oversight of and accountability for all activities undertaken by third parties (see paragraph 5.9) - 3.7 The ECT has responsibility to participate fully in training, self-study, coaching and monitoring activities which support the ECF.
 (See paragraph 5.2).
 An ECT is normally expected to raise any concerns about their induction programme with their induction tutor in the first instance.
 If the matter is not resolved, the ECT may notify the named contact at the AB, who should, as soon as possible, investigate the issues raised.
-(See paragraph 2.59). - 3.7 The Local Governing Body, within an academy, ensures compliance with the requirements of Induction for early career teachers (England).to ensure that roles and responsibilities are fulfilled, and to investigate any concerns raised by an individual ECT (See paragraph 5.13) - 3.8 The role of the Professional Learning Institute (PLI) will be to support the ECTs, Mentors and Induction Tutors throughout the period of Induction.
+(See paragraph 2.64). - 3.8 The Local Governing Body, within an academy, ensures compliance with the requirements of Induction for early career teachers (England).to ensure that roles and responsibilities are fulfilled, and to investigate any concerns raised by an individual ECT (See paragraph 5.13) - 3.9 The role of the Professional Learning Institute (PLI) will be to support the ECTs, Mentors and Induction Tutors throughout the period of Induction.
 The fully funded course offered by Teach First will be supplemented by sessions, coaching and lesson feedback, tailored to the needs of the ECT and the academy.
 The PLI offers another layer of support and challenge, thus aiding Quality Assurance processes.